alexisfacques/aws-serverless-dataplatform/README.md

   ]
   ```

   The document has been saved base64-encoded.
-The [lake](./100-lake/README.md) lambda functions will then take over and:
+The [lake functions](./210-lake-functions/README.md) functions will then take over and:
     - Validate the document type;
     - Normalize the document structure to be easily parsable in AWS Athena.